lorenasimedo/software_mining_assignment2/README.md

 ## How to run the Throws Kitchen Sink anti-pattern analysis

-Build and run the java file **ca.concordia.soen.ThrowsKitchenSinkFinder** passing the absolute path of the project that you want to analyse as an argument.
+Build and run the java file **ca.concordia.soen.Application** passing the absolute path of the project that you want to analyse as an argument.